OpenZeppelin/cairo-contracts/docs/Account.md

 2. Takes the input and builds a `Call` for each iterated message.
 See [Multicall transactions](#multicall-transactions) for more information.
 3. Calls the target contract with the intended function selector and calldata parameters
 4. Forwards the contract call response data as return value

+## Presets

+The following contract presets are ready to deploy and can be used as-is for quick prototyping and testing.
+Each preset differs on the signature type being used by the Account.

+### Account

+The [`Account`](../src/openzeppelin/account/Account.cairo) preset offers an basic implementation of the library.

+### Eth Account

+The [`EthAccount`](../src/openzeppelin/account/EthAccount.cairo) preset offers an account that supports ethereum addresses, meaning the key pair uses the 256k1 curve.

 ## Account differentiation with ERC165